spring-media/adsolutions-implementationReference/publisher-display-reference.md

 <div id="${adPlacement}"></div>
 ```

 The `div id` must be the name of the placement.
-See from line 24 of this document.
+[See from line 24 of this document] (https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#3-define-the-ad-placements-for-the-website).

 #### Example